About me

 Research

+I am currently a researcher at LISC, France.
 While my research interests span a broad variety of topics within the realm of ecology, my recent work is focused on exploring how ecological interactions shape the response of ecosystems to perturbations.
-My methods include ecological surveys, data analysis and mathematical modelling.
-I also develop scientific software to speed up the application of theoretical ideas to real ecosystems.
+My methods include mathematical modelling, data analysis, and going outdoors to measure things.
+I develop new approaches and scientific software to speed up the application of theoretical ideas to real ecosystems, and hopefully improve the way we interact with natural systems, big and small.

-Current projects:
+Select projects:

-INDECOSTAB: Forecasting the future of ecological reefs using spatial patterns
+Forecasting the future of ecological reefs using spatial patterns

 Early-warning signals of degradation in ecological systems